Jenkins–Traub algorithm: Stage three: variable-shift process

 where $\bar H^{(\lambda+1)}(z)$ is the normalized H polynomial, that is $H^{(\lambda)}(z)$ divided by its leading coefficient.

 If the step size in stage three does not fall fast enough to zero, then stage two is restarted using a different random point.
 If this does not succeed after a small number of restarts, the number of steps in stage two is doubled.

 Convergence

 It can be shown that, provided L is chosen sufficiently large, sλ always converges to a root of P.

 The algorithm converges for any distribution of roots, but may fail to find all roots of the polynomial.
-Furthermore, the convergence is slightly faster than the quadratic convergence of Newton–Raphson iteration, however, it uses at least twice as many operations per step.
+Furthermore, the convergence is slightly faster than the quadratic convergence of the Newton–Raphson method, however, it uses one-and-half as many operations per step, two polynomial evaluations for Newton vs. three polynomial evaluations in the third stage.